cobala92/DemoAF/README.md

-This is DemoAF for Kotlin Android!
+This is DemoAF for d Kotlin Android!